← Back to Case Studies

 By applying a "startup mindset" to corporate R&D, we achieved significant operational improvements:

-• Solved the 3-Year Blocker: Delivered the first working prototype for the granule dispersion rig, enabling scientists to finally visualize and record the dissolution process.
+• Unblocked the 3-Year Stalled Project: Delivered the first working prototype for the granule dispersion rig, finally allowing scientists to record the dissolution process.

-• Instant Visibility: The Data Historian transformed the robotic migration from a "black box" into a data-driven operation, allowing leadership to make decisions based on real-time progress.
+• Operational Visibility: Transformed the robotic migration from a "black box" into a data-driven operation.

-• Cultural Impact: My work on Git and AI documentation modernized the team's workflow, bridging the communication gap between executive leadership and the engineers on the ground.
+• Legacy: My work on Git and AI documentation modernized the team's workflow, leaving them faster than I found them.